Key Facts & Figures

 cargo handling

-Handling results trucks, trailer 2023
+Handling results trucks, trailer 2024

-handled truck and trailer units
+in truck and trailer handling

-Handling results ferry passengers 2023
+Handling results ferry passengers 2024

 slight increase